Nesting instinct: Hormones and nesting behavior

+In birds

 Research on avian paternal behavior shows that nest-building is triggered by different stimuli in the two sexes.
 Unlike the case for females, male nest-building among ring doves depends on the behavior of the prospective mate rather than on hormonal mechanisms.
 Males that are castrated and injected daily with testosterone either court females or build nests, depending purely on the behavior of the female.
 Hence, the male avian transition from courtship to nest-building is prompted by social cues and not by changes in hormone levels.

+In fish

+In sand goby (Pomatoschistus minutus) the males are the ones who build the nests.
+When males exhibit increased paternal care to eggs, they build nests with smaller entrances in comparison to males who provide less parental care.
+This helps prevent predators from entering the nest and consuming the offspring or developing eggs.

 In insects

 Nesting behavior is also present in many invertebrates.
 The best known example of nesting behavior in insects is that of the domestic honey bee.
 Most bees build nests.
 Solitary bees, like honey bees, make nests.
 However, solitary bees make individual nests for larvae and are not always in colonies.
 Solitary bees will burrow into the ground, dead wood and plants.